longhorn/website/content/docs/1.7.0/v2-data-engine/prerequisites.md

   >
   > Host machines with Linux kernel 5.15 may unexpectedly reboot when volume-related IO errors occur.
 Update the Linux kernel on Longhorn nodes to version 5.19 or later to prevent such issues.

+  v6.7 or later is recommended for improved system stability
+  > **NOTICE**
+  >
+  > Memory corruption may occur on hosts using versions of the Linux kernel earlier than 6.7, as highlighted by this SPDK upstream issue: https://github.com/spdk/spdk/issues/3116#issuecomment-1890984674.
+In Longhorn environment the kernel panic can be caused by prevalent IO timeouts in communications between the nvme-tcp driver and SPDK.
+Update the Linux kernel on Longhorn nodes to version 6.7 or later to prevent the issue from occurring.

 - Linux kernel modules
   - uio
   - uio_pci_generic